-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL NO. 3 RATIFICATION OF APPOINTMENT OF INDEPENDENT

-- 45 Fees Paid to the Independent Registered Public Accounting Firm - 45 Auditor Independence - 46 Audit Committee Policy on Pre-Approval of Audit and Permissible Non-Audit Services of Independent Registered Public Accounting Firm - 47 AUDIT COMMITTEE REPORT - 48 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT - 50 SECURITIES AUTHORIZED FOR ISSUANCE UNDER EOUITY COMPENSATION PLANS - 51 RELATED PERSON TRANSACTIONS - 53 OTHER MATTERS - 54 QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING
+- REGISTERED PUBLIC ACCOUNTING FIRM - Fees Paid to the Independent Registered Public Accounting Firm 38 - 38 Auditor Independence - Audit Committee Policy on Pre-Approval of Audit and Permissible Non-Audit Services of Independent Registered Public Accounting - AUDIT COMMITTEE REPORT 40 - SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT - SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS - RELATED PERSON TRANSACTIONS - OTHER MATTERS 46 - QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING

 This proxy statement contains "forward-looking statements" within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, or Exchange Act.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends affecting the financial condition of our business.
 Forward-looking statements should not be read as a guarantee of future performance or results and will not necessarily be accurate indications of the times at, or by, which such performance or results will be achieved.
-Forward-looking statements are based on information available at the time those statements are made and/or management's good faith beliefs as of that time with respect to future events, and are subject to risks and uncertainties that could cause actual performance or results to differ materially from those expressed in or suggested by the forward-looking statements.
-Forward-looking statements include all statements that are not historical facts.
+Forward-looking statements are based on information available at the time those statements are made and/or management's good faith beliefs as of that time with respect to future events, and are subject to risks and uncertainties that could cause actual performance or results to differ materially from those expressed in or suggested by the forward-looking statements that are not historical facts.
 In some cases, you can identify forward-looking statements by terms such as "may," "might," "will," "objective," "intend," "should," "could," "can," "would," "expect," "believe," "anticipate," "project," "target," "design," "estimate," "predict," "potential," "plan", "hope" or the negative of these terms, or similar expressions and comparable terminology intended to identify forward-looking statements.
 These statements reflect our current views with respect to future events and are based on assumptions and subject to risks and uncertainties.
-Forward-looking statements include, but are not limited to, statements about durability in study results, durability of the ABC Platform, analyzing and responding to the Phase 2b/3 study of KSI-301 in neovascular (wet) age-related macular degeneration and incorporation of learnings into ongoing Phase 3 studies, timing of top-line readouts from Phase 3 studies, achievement of goals, expectation of announcing topline data, potential use of study results to form of the basis
+Forward-looking statements include, but are not limited to, statements about durability of prior study results, durability of the ABC Platform, progress and timing of our ongoing Phase 3 studies, timing of top-line readouts from Phase 3 studies, achievement of goals, expectation of announcing topline data, potential use of study results to form of the basis of an initial BLA, and our financial position, including the ability to advance the KSI-301 program, potential of KSI-501 to have potentially greater therapeutic efficacy than existing therapies, manufacturing activities necessary for a BLA submission, ability to scale up our manufacturing facilities and to advance our pipeline of drug candidates, and Kodiak's ability to build a pipeline of potentially life transforming ophthalmology drug candidates and build a leading retinal franchise globally.